New Hampshire Guide to starting a LLC - Complete Guide

-New Hampshire LLC Formation Illustration
+New Hampshire LLC Formation

-New Hampshire LLC Naming Requirements
+Naming Requirement in New Hampshire LLC

-Doing Business As (DBA) / Trade Name in New Hampshire
+Fictitious Business Name in New Hampshire

 2. Appoint a Registered Agent

-To qualify, a registered agent must:
+In order to qualify, a registered agent should:

-3. Decide on Your LLC's Management Structure
+3. Determine the Management of Decide on Your LLC

-4. File a Certificate of Formation
+4. Register Certificate of Formation

-New Hampshire Secretary of State Contact Information
+Contact Information of the New Hampshire Secretary of State

-NH Department of State – Corporation Division
+NH Department of state- Corporation Division

 State House Annex, Room 317